andreymoser/andreymoser.github.io/talks/nodejs-streams-as-a-piece-of-cake/slides.md

 ---

-# Study Homework 🙈
+# Interesting topics

-- Check the events for Readable and Writeable streams
+- Events for Readable, Writeable and Duplex streams
-- Check how to implement a Readable or Writeable stream
+- Readable and Writeable stream implementation
-- Pipe several streams together and get fun (e.g.: upload file to HTTP server -> count data -> apply checksum -> zip content -> upload to S3 and store reference to database)
+- Several streams piping (e.g.: upload file to HTTP server -> count data -> apply checksum -> zip content -> upload to S3 and store reference to database)
-- Check the pipeline method available on `stream` module
+- The `stream` module and its `pipeline` method
-- Check the differences between the 4 streams versions (they are backward compatible)
+- The 4 streams versions (they are backward compatible)

 ---